Underspins For Cold Water, Suspended Bass

 Some final tips for underspin fishing.
 First, bass have a tendency to miss an underspin initially.
 Just keep reeling steadily and you’ll feel a few subsequent thumps and your rod will slowly begin to load.
 Maintain your retrieve and when you notice a nice, solid bend in your rod, simply lean into the fish while reeling and keep good tension.
 No jerking, pulling, jumping or pumping required—a slow and steady hookset will drastically increase your catch ratio.
 Second, I have mentioned the relationship between clear water and underspin effectiveness.
 Bass can see very well, resulting in frequent short strikes.
 Not only are these short strikes disheartening, but they also cost money, believe it or not.
 Every time a bass nips at or short strikes your underspin, the trailer takes the brunt of the shock.
 Before you know it, the bottom of your boat is littered with chewed-up soft plastics.
 When threading a trailer, place a few drops of super glue onto the front of the trailer where it meets the head of the lure.
 This increases the rig’s structural integrity, allowing you to fish longer with one soft plastic trailer.
 Now you are ready for underspinning.
 Get out their and Live the Passion of cold water bassin!

-Pro Staff Eric S. Evans is also the Brand Manager and Editor- in- Chief for the iBass360 Blog and social media.
-His "home waters" are both Southeastern Pennsylvania & Southeastern Michigan.
+Eric S. Evans is the iBass360 Social Media Director and Editor- in- Chief for the Blog Page.
+His "home waters" are both Southeastern Pennsylvania & NorthAlabama.
 Eric fishes St. Croix Rods, Shimano Reels, Rapala crank baits, Terminator spinnerbaits, and Keitech soft plastics